DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Introduction

-In this paper we propose DINO-SLAM, a novel and general framework that seamlessly integrates the higher-level scene understanding encoded in the features extracted by a self-supervised vision model (DINO \cite{caron2021emerging}) into the SLAM system.
-DINO-SLAM offers three key advantages: i) hierarchical scene understanding; compared to existing SLAM methods, DINO-SLAM captures a comprehensive hierarchy of scene features (geometric details, part-level, and scene-level layouts), ii) capture of continuous features and structural relationships; rather than operating on discrete labels as in semantic SLAM, the continuous feature space enables DINO-SLAM to capture inter-component and part-whole relationships within scenes, and iii) a self-supervision model without requiring pre-defined categories and annotated labels needed for semantic SLAM.
-These properties make DINO-SLAM well-suited for neural scene representation in practical applications.
-The foundation of DINO-SLAM is a custom model, the \textit{Scene Structure Encoder (SSE)}, that extracts a hierarchy of higher-level features encoding both contextual understanding and structural relationships starting from the original DINO features, lifting them into enhanced DINO (EDINO) features.
-Building upon this extractor, we establish two specialized paradigms suited for both NeRF-based and 3DGS-based SLAM methods.
-We demonstrate the wide applicability of our approach through integration with various scene-encoding SLAM methods \cite{wang2023co, johari2023eslam, sandstrom2023point, keetha2024splatam, matsuki2024gaussian}, over standard benchmarks in the field \cite{straub2019replica,sturm2012benchmark,dai2017scannet}, where our DINO-SLAM systems achieve state-of-the-art accuracy -- as shown in Fig. \ref{fig:teaser}.
-Our key contributions are: \begin{itemize} \item We introduce DINO-SLAM, a DINO-informed dense RGB-D SLAM system that achieves precise scene representation and robust tracking without requiring semantic annotations, pre-defined categories, or offline training. \item We develop a Scene Structure Encoder (SSE) that enriches scene representations with hierarchical scene features and structural relationships.
-Based on this, we implement two foundational paradigms suitable for both NeRF-based and 3DGS-based SLAM systems. \item We validate our wide applicability to neural implicit and explicit SLAM methods by integrating our SSE into various scene representations.
-Extensive experiments on popular datasets \cite{straub2019replica, sturm2012benchmark, dai2017scannet} demonstrate the superior performance of our DINO-SLAM pipelines.
+In this paper, we propose DINO-SLAM, a novel and general framework that can seamlessly integrate the higher-level scene understanding of a self-supervised foundation model like DINO \cite{caron2021emerging,oquab2023dinov2} into the SLAM system.
+This is achieved by embedding the features extracted by the foundation model directly into the scene representation, either implicit or explicit, learned during the optimization carried out by the SLAM system, yet only after having lifted such features to encode 3D geometry properties of the scene.
+The foundation of DINO-SLAM is a custom model, the \textbf{Scene Geometry Encoder (SGE)}, that jointly processes the DINO features extracted from the color frame with its corresponding depth map to extract a hierarchy of new, higher-level features, namely \textbf{geoDINO} features, encoding both contextual understanding and scene geometry.
+Building upon this extractor, we establish two specialized paradigms suited for both NeRF-based and GS-based SLAM methods.
+We demonstrate the wide applicability of our approach through integration with various scene-encoding SLAM methods \cite{wang2023co, johari2023eslam, sandstrom2023point, keetha2024splatam, matsuki2024gaussian}, over standard benchmarks in the field \cite{straub2019replica,sturm2012benchmark,dai2017scannet}, where DINO-SLAM achieves state-of-the-art accuracy -- as shown in Fig. \ref{fig:teaser}.